Polychrome: Polychrome brickwork

-Polychrome brickwork is a style of architectural brickwork which emerged in the 1860s and used bricks of different colors (typically brown, cream and red) in patterned combination to highlight architectural features.
-It was often used to replicate the effect of quoining and to decorate around windows.
+Polychrome brickwork is a style of architectural brickwork which emerged in the 1860s and used bricks of different colours (brown, cream, yellow, red, blue, and black) in patterned combinations to highlight architectural features.
+These patterns were made around window arches or were just applied on walls.
+It was often used to replicate the effect of quoining.
 Early examples featured banding, with later examples exhibiting complex diagonal, criss-cross, and step patterns, in some cases even writing using bricks.
+Elements of glazed ceramic with details were also used for more complex ornaments.